Skip to Content

 Around 10 months we introduced Cheerios and he loved them.

-At 11 months, we gave him pasta and rice and he seemed to be into both!
+We gave him pasta and rice and he seemed to be into both!

 At one point, he was even loving avocado and fish.